The power of collaborative conservation

 In this remote northern part of Botswana, many people living in the local villages, right next to wildlife concessions, have never seen a rhino before.
 Poaching wiped out rhino populations in Botswana in the 1980s.
 In the early 1990s, there were only 19 white rhinos left and black rhinos were locally extinct.
 For many in Botswana back then, a rhino was simply a word, a forbidden fruit, a threat.
 Not an animal with a heart and nerves and grief.
 This is starting to change.

-Rhinos Without Borders has truly met and exceeded the original goal to establish a substantial new wild population of rhinos in Botswana’s wilderness areas, with a current total of over 130 animals.
+This Rhinos Without Borders Update confirms that the initiative has truly met and exceeded the original goal to establish a substantial new wild population of rhinos in Botswana’s wilderness areas, with a current total of over 130 animals.
 Included in this tally are a significant number of calves: breeding is the ultimate litmus test of a successfully translocated population.

 There have been many vital players in Rhinos Without Borders’ achievement thus far, but the heroes on the ground who remain more significant than ever are the anti-poaching rangers that help patrol the concessions and keep protective eyes on the translocated rhinos daily.

 Now in the second phase of Rhinos Without Borders, the focus shifts to the continued monitoring and protection of the released rhinos and their calves.
-This monitoring and protection ensures the legacy of the Rhinos Without Borders initiative to continue and we are continuing to fundraise to cover these costs.
+This monitoring and protection ensure the legacy of the Rhinos Without Borders initiative continues, and we are continuing to fundraise to cover these costs.

 Great Plains Foundation’s PROJECT RANGER – Preventing a poaching pandemic.
 Stop a poacher.
 Sponsor a ranger.
 Save a species.